 Improvements on the Pha Dok Siew Nature Trail

 The Pha Dok Siew Nature Trail (เส้นทางศึกษาธรรมชาติผาดอกเสี้ยว) is one of the two nature trails in Doi Inthanon National Park under the management of local people.
 The other trail is the Kew Mae Pan Nature Trail which is under the management of the Hmong people.
-The Karen people of the village Baan Mae Klang Luang manage the trail and also work as guides.
-I have done the trail recently twice.
-It had been about two years since I had last hiked this trail and there were quite a few changes.
-The Karen people have received a grant to improve the trail on the occasion of the coronation of King Rama X. They have used bamboo to build bridges, stairs, and railings to improve the safety of the trail near the waterfall.
+The village Baan Mae Klang Luang’s Karen people manage the trail and work as guides.
+The Karen people received a grant to improve the trail on the occasion of the coronation of King Rama X. They used bamboo and wood to build bridges, stairs, and railings to improve the safety of the trail near the waterfall.
 I walk the trail at least a couple of times each year.

 Educational Nature Trail

-With help of Chiang Mai University, they have placed boards along the trail with general information and info about plants, flowers, and trees.
+With the help of Chiang Mai University, they have placed boards along the trail with general information and info about plants, flowers, and trees.
 I was pleasantly surprised.
 At the entrance, there is a gate and an information board with a map of the trail.
 There is now also a shelter where the guides are waiting.
 Overall it looks a lot much more professional than it was.
 By the way, the trail is named after a rocky cliff we pass along the way.
-“Pha” means cliff.
-The cliff has been named the “Dok Siew”.
-The Dok Siew is a flower we know as Bauhinia Variegata, also known as the Orchid Tree.
+“Pha” (ผา) means cliff.
+The cliff has been named after the “Dok Siew.”
+The Dok Siew (เสี้ยวดอกขาว) is a flower with the Latin name Bauhinia Variegata, also known as the Orchid Tree.

 The hike to the waterfall

 Taking a guide along is compulsory.
-The trail is clearly marked but guiding gives the people some extra income.
-Apart from that, it is really nice to have someone coming along.
-The first time in September I was alone.
-Some of the guides speak a little English but most of them don’t.
-My Thai is reasonable so I could talk with my female guide who was 65 years old.
+The trail is marked, but guiding gives the people some extra income.
+Apart from that, it is nice to have someone coming along.
+The first time in September, I was alone.
+Some of the guides speak a little English, but most of them don’t.
+My Thai is reasonable, so I could talk with my female guide, who was 65 years old.
 She is in great shape and was fun to be with.
-The guides are not professional at all but have a lot of knowledge of the forest.
-You have to ask otherwise they only walk in front.
+The guides are not professional but have a lot of knowledge of the forest.
+You have to ask.
+Otherwise, they only walk in front.

-The hike is fairly easy in the beginning.
-The trail goes down through the forest with lots of pine trees such as the Pinus Kesiya.
-There are boards with information along the trail.
-Along steps, you will go down to the waterfall.
+The hike is pretty easy in the beginning.
+The trail goes down through the forest with many pine trees, such as the Pinus Kesiya.
+There are boards with information along the route.
+Along the steps, you will go down to the waterfall.
 You will pass greenhouses with marigold flowers.
 I could not remember seeing these the last time I hiked the trail.
-These yellow flowers are used to worship the Buddha.
-I had the impression they had changed the route of the trail as well.
+These yellow flowers are used to worship the Buddha, and I had the impression they had also changed the trail route.

 The magnificent Pha Dok Siew Waterfall

-The Pha Dok Siew Waterfall has many steps of which only a few are accessible.
-The waterfall is in fact the Mae Klang River that cascades down via several waterfalls in the Doi Inthanon National Park.
+The Pha Dok Siew Waterfall has many steps, of which only a few are accessible.
+The waterfall is, in fact, the Mae Klang River that cascades down via several waterfalls in the Doi Inthanon National Park.
 The source of this river is in the forest higher up the mountain.
-The river cascades down to the Ping River, which it joins south of Chomthong.
-It features many popular waterfalls such as the Mae Klang, Pha Dok Siew, Wachirathan (or Vachirathan), and Sirithan waterfalls.
+The river cascades down to the Ping River, which joins south of Chomthong.
+It features many famous waterfalls, such as the Mae Klang, Pha Dok Siew, Wachirathan (or Vachirathan), and Sirithan.
 The main road no.1009 runs parallel to this river until Ban Khun Klang.

-This was also the route taken by the early expeditions of foreign botanists such as the German Carl Curt Hosseus and A.F.G.Kerr, the “father of Thai botany”.
-By bamboo stairs and bridges you walk along the waterfall and across the river.
-The falls are really magnificent.
-Beware though: swimming is not allowed at any place during this hike.
+This was also the route taken by the early expeditions of foreign botanists such as the German Carl Curt Hosseus and A.F.G.Kerr, the “father of Thai botany.”
+You walk along the waterfall and across the river by bamboo stairs and bridges.
+The falls are magnificent.
+Beware, though: swimming is not allowed anywhere during this hike.
 It is just too dangerous.

 Hiking towards Baan Mae Klang Luang

-After we have left the falls behind the trail becomes easier and less steep.
+After we have left the falls behind, the trail becomes more accessible and less steep.
 It is a relaxed hike along a little irrigation canal.
-You will have some nice views of forested mountains and rice terraces.
+You will have some lovely views of forested mountains and rice terraces.
 We will also pass the Dok Siew Cliff, which has given the name to the waterfall and the trail.
-According to the Karen people, there are two families of white-handed gibbons living not far from the trail.
-I have never seen them or heard the call of the gibbon.
+According to the Karen people, two families of white-handed gibbons live not far from the path, and I have never seen them or heard the gibbon’s call.

 The Pha Dok Siew Nature Trail

-The way they have improved the trail, impressed me: they only used natural materials for the bridges, railings, and stairs.
+The way they have improved the trail impressed me: they only used natural materials for the bridges, railings, and stairs.
 The Pha Dok Siew Nature Trail features in Doi Inthanon day tours but doesn’t seem to attract the hordes that I encountered on the Kew Mae Pan Trail.
 During my hike in September, I didn’t meet anyone else.
-In October we met several local tourists along the trail but it certainly wasn’t disturbing.
+In October, we met several local tourists along the trail, but it certainly wasn’t disturbing.
 The Pha Dok Siew Trail is open the whole year.
-The fee for the guide is 220THB if you are alone.
-With two people you pay 300THB (150THP per person).
+The fee for the guide is 220THB if you are alone, and with two people, you pay 300THB (150THP per person).

 Community Based Tourism in Baan Mae Klang Luang

 In 1999 Baan Mae Klang Luang was chosen to be a pilot project for Community Based Tourism.
-Initially there were only homestays in the village but over time some villagers left the community-based tourism group and started their own tourist venture.
+Initially, there were only homestays in the village, but some villagers left the community-based tourism group and started their tourist venture over time.

-In the last couple of years there has been a growing amount of accommodation in the village.
-Most of these are free standing bungalows that are basic but clean.
-Some offer spectacular views of the rice paddies of the village.
-We offer overnight in the village in our two day Ultimate Doi Inthanon Adventure.
+In the last couple of years, there has been a growing amount of accommodation in the village.
+Most of these are free-standing bungalows that are basic but clean, and some offer spectacular views of the village’s rice paddies.
+We offer overnight in the village in our two-day Ultimate Doi Inthanon Adventure.

 References for this article and my commitment

-In those years I also attended a number of meetings and seminars, organized by the Community Based Tourism Institute of Thailand (CBT-I).
+In those years, I also attended several meetings and seminars organized by the Community Based Tourism Institute of Thailand (CBT-I).
 I have walked the Pha Dok Siew Nature Trail four times and try to walk the trail at least once every year.
 Several times I spent the night at one of the bungalows in the village.

-This is a very interesting article on the ecotourism project at the village:
+This is a fascinating article on the ecotourism project in the village: